 Electrons are still zipping around pretty quickly though – they’re moving fast enough to create X-rays, which can then be observed with X-ray telescopes out in space.
 In order to do this, they have to be moving at relativistic speeds, where talking about their speeds in terms of the fraction of the speed of light is actually a useful metric.

 In terms of where the matter goes, what we typically see as the supernova remnant in these images is the shock front of the ejected material hitting the gas and dust which surrounded that star.
 As the surrounding gas and dust will be a little differently arranged for each star, the shock front will have a slightly different shape for each supernova as well.
 And depending on the density of the material the shock front is running into, the expansion of the shock front will continue at different speeds.
 Inside that edge, there can be a reverse shock, where material has raced up behind the shock front, and bounced off of it, and is reflected back towards the inside, heating up the material on the inside of the supernova bubble to very high temperatures.

 Once the material is expelled outwards into the shock front, it’s unlikely to fall back to the center; it’s too far away and moving too fast.
 It’s the material closer to the stellar remnant, which wasn’t initially collected into the remnant, but also didn’t get pushed very far away, still close to the center of the supernova bubble, which has the potential to fall back down over time.

-Sign up for the mailing list for updates straight to your inbox!
+Sign up for the mailing list for updates & news straight to your inbox!